Rowena-Gan/ITOM-6264/developement_environment_setup.md

 ipopt                     3.11.1                        2    conda-forge/label/cf202003
 ```

-Now, verify that you can run Class 3 worksheet.
+Now, verify that you can run the test run worksheet.
 First, you need to ***shutdown your current Jupyter Notebook instance.***, and restart a new one.
-Then run class 3 worksheet.
+Then run the worksheet.

 # macOS